funktor/funktor.github.io/_posts/2025-06-28-the-gpu-notes-2.markdown

     ```
     <br/><br/>
 [Thread coarsening and register tiling](https://lumetta.web.engr.illinois.edu/508/slides/lecture3.pdf)<br/><br/>
+To find the optimum value of the COARSE_FACTOR, we can experiment with different values and check the stats.<br/><br/>

 3. **Convolution Kernel**<br/><br/>
 Convolution is one of the most common operation used in deep learning.
 2D and 3D convolutions are used for image and video based ML problems whereas 1D convolutions are primarily used for text based ML problems.
 They operate like a sliding window to capture neighborhood information.
 Below image depicts how convolution works.<br/><br/>